 Note: This workshop is highly recommended for conference attendees with limited familiarity with Lean manufacturing concepts.

 This is the class to get your Lean journey moving!
 Value stream mapping is a tool that will allow you to see how work moves through your facility.
 You’ll learn how to construct a current state map that captures not only the flow of work, but information such as inventory, process times, and setup times.
 Mapping will allow you to compare production lead-time to processing time.
 After the current state is established, the workshop will focus on how to “Lean out” a value stream.
 In the case study attendees will apply guidelines to create a future state map.
 Finally, developing an implementation plan is covered so you’ll know how and where to begin improving a value stream.

 Leadership Skills for Engaging Employees in CI

 Jamie Parker, Principal, Process + Results Leadership Coaching

 Do you lead your employees in a way that engages them in continuous improvement (CI)?
-If you’re not sure, sign up for this highly-interactive workshop.
+If you’re not sure, sign up for this interactive workshop.
 Taught by an accomplished speaker and consultant with plenty of hands-on managerial experience, Jamie explains how to bring Respect for People to life in a way that engages the frontline staff so CI thrives.
 She’ll show you how to get your frontline team to change old, unhelpful behaviors and adopt new behaviors that are needed to fuel your CI transformation.
 You’ll learn and practice the art of asking good coaching questions that help people become competent problem solvers.
-In addition, you and your fellow attendees will demonstrate the importance that active listening has on driving connection and building aligned, committed action.